Keyj33k/htkit/README.md

 # Project - Hunter | written in python3

-- Toolkit
+- Toolkit - collection of selfwritten tools

 ![Hunter](https://raw.githubusercontent.com/Keyj33k/Hunter/main/src/backup/hunter_profile.png)

 - Hunter is a small toolkit for information gathering and en-/decryption with b64 and md5.

-- Hunter is a collection of selfwritten tools.

 - Haunt-Toolkit in progress. [ ... ]